Notes Payable, Related Parties

 On December 9, 2019, ApplianceSmart filed a voluntary petition in the United States Bankruptcy Court for the Southern District of New York seeking relief under Chapter 11 of Title 11 of the United States Code.
 See Notes 13 and 14 for a complete discussion.

-During 2015, the Company entered into a mezzanine loan in the amount of up to $7,000 with Isaac Capital Fund (“ICF”), a private lender whose managing member is Jon Isaac, our President and Chief Executive Officer.
+In connection with the acquisition of Marquis by the Company, the Company entered into a mezzanine loan in the amount of up to $7,000 with Isaac Capital Fund (“ICF”), a private lender whose managing member is Jon Isaac, our President and Chief Executive Officer.
 The ICF mezzanine loan bears interest at 12.5% per annum with payment obligations of interest each month and all principal due in May 2025.
-As of September 30, 2020, and September 30, 2019, there was $2,000 outstanding on this mezzanine loan.
+As of March 31, 2020, and September 30, 2019, there was $2,000 outstanding on this mezzanine loan.